ryan95f/yamlator/README.md

 | `--output` | `-o` | Defines the format that will be displayed for the violations.
 Support values are `table` or `json` | False |

 To see the help options for the CLI, run `yamler -h` or `yamler --help`

-## Schema Components

-For more information on the different components that make up a schema, read the [schema components document](./docs/schema_components.md).

 ## Setting up the development environment